mat-analysis/mat-model/matmodel/README.md

 ### Getting Started

-On how to use this package, see [MAT-model-Tutorial.ipynb](https://github.com/ttportela/mat-data/blob/main/MAT-model-Tutorial.ipynb) (or the HTML [MAT-model-Tutorial.html](https://github.com/ttportela/mat-data/blob/main/MAT-model-Tutorial.html))
+On how to use this package, see [MAT-model-Tutorial.ipynb](https://github.com/mat-analysis/mat-model/blob/main/MAT-model-Tutorial.ipynb)

 ### Citing